-Gahuti Backcountry Trail is a 8.4 mile moderately trafficked loop trail located near Chatsworth, GA that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until December.
+Gahuti Backcountry Trail is a 8.4 mile moderately trafficked loop trail located near Chatsworth, Georgia that features a lake and is rated as moderate.
+The trail offers a number of activity options and is best used from March until December.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash